aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 cd mybook
 ```

-The softcover documentation available at [xxx]() provides detailed explanation of the content of this directory.
+The softcover documentation available [here](https://manual.softcover.io/book) provides detailed explanation of the content of this directory.

 For our purposes, I will just provide enough detail so we can understand how the book building and publishing commands in the following sections work.